Metal Fume Fever Prevention | Fume Xtractors

 Because galvanized steel is becoming more common in the industry, welders are working with it more frequently.
 Copper and magnesium may cause similar effects.
 When overexposed to zinc oxide fumes, a welder will experience a flu-like illness—metal fume fever.
 Symptoms of metal fume fever typically occur 3-10 hours after heavy exposure.

-Metal fume fever is a temporary illness with symptoms ranging from headache and fatigue to chest soreness and gastrointestinal pain, and can even result in convulsions and hallucinations.
-It is contracted by inhaling zinc-oxide fumes, not by exposure to the mouth or skin—it happens quickly and at times without notice to the welder.
+It is contracted by inhaling zinc-oxide fumes, not by exposure to the mouth or skin, it happens quickly and at times without notice to the welder.
 Metal fume fever is most likely to occur at the beginning of the workweek and has been dubbed by some as monday morning fever.

 The amount of zinc-oxide fumes that welders are exposed to varies and is most common in facilities and workshops without proper ventilation and/ or fume extraction in place.

-weld-steel-fume-removalBecause of the symptoms, metal fume fever can be difficult to diagnose and is often suggested by welders who understand that it is a potential risk.
+A welder wearing PPE while working on a steel metalworking project.Because of the symptoms, metal fume fever can be difficult to diagnose and is often suggested by welders who understand that it is a potential risk.

 When metal fume fever is acute, emergency medical assistance may not be required because most symptoms go away within 1-2 days, with the exception of welders with pre-existing heart and lung ailments.
 Long-term exposure to zinc-oxide fumes can result in more severe health effects.